 In the end, the locals triumphed and turned the lot into a park which opened in 1973.
 Their efforts also contributed to changing city legislation now requiring a minimum amount of open space in new development projects.

-The slides are surrounded by a small park and California native plant garden and are open every day from 9 am to 5 pm.
+The slides are surrounded by a small park and California native plant garden.